hjacobs/kube-ops-view/README.rst

 Multiple Clusters
 =================

-Multiple clusters are supported by passing a list of API server URLs in the ``CLUSTERS`` environment variable.
+Multiple clusters are supported by passing a list of API servers, reading a kubeconfig file or pointing to an HTTP Cluster Registry endpoint.
-These can either be unprotected ``localhost`` URLs or OAuth 2 protected API endpoints.
-Note that authentication via client-certificates is currently not supported!

-The needed OAuth credentials (``Bearer`` access token) must be provided via a file ``${CREDENTIALS_DIR}/read-only-token``.
+See the `documentation on multiple clusters`_ for details.

+.. _documentation on multiple clusters: https://kubernetes-operational-view.readthedocs.io/en/latest/multiple-clusters.html

 Configuration